Analyst-Evelyn/RESTAURANT-OPERATION-ANALYSIS/README.md

 (![least and most ordered item](https://github.com/user-attachments/assets/5c008bbd-6cb5-4b00-ac05-976be2939695)

 3. What were the top 5 orders that customers spent  the most money on?

 (![Top 5 orders customer spends on](https://github.com/user-attachments/assets/6925b64f-571c-41b3-8e1c-b6a1247b47f5)

-4. What are the details of the highest spending order, and what insights can be derived from it?
+5. What are the details of the highest spending order, and what insights can be derived from it?

 (![Category orders](https://github.com/user-attachments/assets/1639d8a6-7406-4804-a148-50805aa9d448)

-5. Orders Table
+5. Orders Table.

 (![orders table](https://github.com/user-attachments/assets/fbc54f59-82ea-41c3-8833-59ca220b8151)

-6. Menu Table
+7. Menu Table.

 (![Menu table](https://github.com/user-attachments/assets/45d72320-d121-437e-a460-7361f00829da)